-If you have diabetes, regular visits to your eye doctor for regular exams are important to avoid eye problems.
-High blood sugar (glucose) increases the risk of eye problems from diabetes.
-In fact, diabetes is the leading cause of blindness in adults age 20 to 74.
+When you have diabetes, you'll need to visit your eye doctor regularly for exams to avoid eye problems.
+High blood sugar (glucose) increases the risk of trouble.
+In fact, diabetes is the leading cause of blindness in adults ages 20 to 74.

 A cataract is a clouding or fogging of the normally clear lens of the eye.
-The lens is what allows us to see and focus on an image just like a camera.
-Although anyone can get cataracts, people with diabetes get these eye problems at an earlier age than most and the condition progresses more rapidly than in people without diabetes.
+The lens is what allows us to see and focus on an image, just like a camera.
+Although anyone can get cataracts, people with diabetes tend to get them at an earlier age, and the condition gets worse faster.

-During cataract surgery, the cloudy lens is removed or cleaned out and replaced by a clear man-made lens.
+Cataracts can be fixed with surgery.
+The cloudy lens is usually removed and replaced with a clear man-made lens.

-When fluid inside the eye does not drain properly, it can lead to excess pressure inside the eye.
-This results in another eye problem with diabetes called glaucoma.
+When fluid inside the eye doesn't drain properly, pressure can build up.
 The increase in pressure can damage nerves and the blood vessels in the eye, causing changes in vision.